naacl-org/naacl-schedule-2019/README.md

 #### 4. Info for Plenary Sessions

-We may also want to display a blurb/abstract and other info for plenary sessions on the website and in the app, e.g., keynote sessions, panels, business meetings etc. For this, we create another TSV file with four fields: "session", "abstract", "people", and "people_url".
-The `session` field contains a part of the name of the session (enough to locate it programmatically), the `abstract` field contains the blurb, the `person` field contains the name of the person associated with the plenary session, if any and the `person_url` contains the URL to that person's website, if any.
-The `person` and `person_url` fields are mainly for keynotes.
+We may also want to display a blurb/abstract and other info for plenary sessions on the website and in the app, e.g., keynote sessions, panels, business meetings etc. For this, we create another TSV file with the following 6 fields:
+- `session` : contains a part of the name of the plenary session (enough to locate it programmatically)
+- `abstract` : contains the blurb for the plenary session
+- `person` : contains an optional person for the plenary session
+- `person_url` : contains an optional person URL for the plenary session
+- `pdf_url` : contains an optional PDF URL for the plenary session
+- `video_url` : contains an optional video URL for the plenary session

+Only the `session` and `abstract` fields are required.
+The `person` and `person_url` fields are mainly to be used for keynotes.

 We do not use this file in any code in this repository but simply provide it to the app and website repositories that will use this repository as a submodule.
 This file is located at `data/plenary-info.tsv`.